gusibi/moli_ai/README.md

 # MoliAI

 MoliAI is a Google Palm client written in Flutter, designed to provide a practical learning project for personal usage.
-It currently supports conversations with Google Palm and offers a unique diary enhancement feature.
+It currently supports conversations with Google Gemini Pro and offers a unique diary enhancement feature.
 You can input daily inspiration, messages, etc., and MoliAI will summarize your day, providing intelligent suggestions and to-do items based on the information you input.

 ![MoliAI Screenshot](assets/screenshots/pages.png)